elewites/portfolio/README.md

 The purpose of this app is to have an  accessible place in the cloud where I can display my most noticeable personal projects and tell people about me.

-Here they can also contact me via email, look me up in linked, have access to my resume, and github.
+Here they can also contact me via email, look me up in linked, have access to my resume and my github.

 ## Installation